facelessuser/coloraide/docs/src/markdown/interpolation.md

 identify all possible ways in which we can interpolate a hue and come from the [CSS level 4 specification](https://drafts.csswg.org/css-color-4/#hue-interpolation).

-/// note | Specified
+> [!note] Specified
-The `specified` fix-up was at one time specified in the CSS Color Level 4 specification, but is no longer mentioned there.
-While CSS no longer supports this hue fix-up, we still do. `specified` simply does not apply any hue fix-up and will use hues as _specified_, hence the name.
+> The `specified` fix-up was at one time specified in the CSS Color Level 4 specification, but is no longer mentioned
+> there.
+While CSS no longer supports this hue fix-up, we still do. `specified` simply does not apply any hue fix-up and
-///
+> will use hues as _specified_, hence the name.

 To help visualize the different hue methods, consider the following evaluation between `#!color hsl(270 50 40)` and `#!color hsl(780 100 40)`.
 Below we will demonstrate each of the different hue evaluations and explain what it is that